zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 Note:
 So the app just uses a WebApi and sends a request to process an image.

-Initially I choose Azure, experemented with WebRole, but for many reasons it didn't work out.
+Initially I choose Azure, experemented with WorkerRole, but for many reasons it didn't work out.

 With availability of serverless and Azure functions in particular I got back to this idea.